 Most people don’t realize all of the great technologies invented in the 80’s.
 Instead, it’s easy to associate those years with crazy clothes, lots of neon and ugly hairstyles.

-But when you take a look at what kinds of technologies came out of the 80’s, it turns out we should probably give more respect to those years than we’d thought.
+When you take a look at what kinds of technologies came out of the 80’s, it turns out we should probably give more respect to those years than we’d thought.
+Some of the foundations of technology that we used today was first created during the 1980s.

 Before the Walkman came around, there weren’t a whole lot of options for a mobile music device.
 You could carry around a “boom box”, but those were big, loud, and more associated with parties than a personal listening device.